 Spring.
-3 credits.
-Prerequisite: CEH 110 or equivalent.
+4 credits.
+Prerequisite: CEH 110 or

+equivalent.
 S-U grades optional.
 M W F 9:05.
 D. Mont.
 Using the tools of economics, this course examines welfare policy.
 Included are an examination of which populations are affected, what behavior various policies are likely to engender, and how much income redistribution occurs as a result of various welfare policies.
 Also evaluated are various proposals for welfare reform.

-CE&H 365 Economics of Consumer Law Fall.
+CE&H 365 Economics of Consumer Law Spring.
 3 credits.
 Prerequisite: CEH 110 or equivalent.
 S-U grades optional.

-M W F 11:15; sec to be arranged.
-Staff.
+M W F 11:15.
+A. Mathios.
 Economic analysis of the roles played both by the courts and by federal and state regulatory legislation in altering consumer markets, consumer behavior, and consumer welfare.
-Topics include economic analyses of contract law, products liability, and accident law, as well as of the activities of such agencies as the Federal Trade Commission, the Food and Drug Administration, and the Consumer Product Safety Commission
+Topics include economic analyses of contract law, products liability, and accident law, as well as the activities of such agencies as the Federal Trade Commission, the Food and Drug Administration, and the Consumer Product Safety Commission.